microsoft/msticpy/docs/source/getting_started/Introduction.rst

 Although *msticpy* was originally developed for use with Azure Sentinel, much of the package is agnostic to the data source.
-Data query components are also supplied for Microsoft Defender Advanced Threat Protection and Microsoft Security Graph.
+Data query components for Splunk, Microsoft 365 Defender Advanced, Microsoft Graph and others are also included.

 The tool APIs typically accept a pandas DataFrame as input and, where appropriate, return output as a DataFrame.